-In January, Third Circuit Judge Kent Jordan presented on the topic of oral argument at a Third Circuit Bar Association CLE Delaware, and one thing in particular that he said has been rolling around in my mind ever since.
+In January, Third Circuit Judge Kent Jordan presented on the topic of oral argument at a Third Circuit Bar Association CLE in Delaware, and one thing in particular that he said has been rolling around in my mind ever since.
 It’s commonplace to advise lawyers that oral argument isn’t an interrupted speech but rather a respectful conversation, and that’s good enough advice as far as it goes.
 But Judge Jordan emphasized that oral argument is something unique, a highly stylized form of communication like kabuki theater.

 Kabuki is a Japanese dance-drama style that’s over four centuries old.
 If you’re not familiar with it, here’s a description and here’s a video.
 I see from internet searching that kabuki is sometimes used as a metaphor for political posturing where the outcome is pre-ordained, but I don’t think that’s what Judge Jordan meant.
 Instead, he used kabuki as an example of a performance art with conventions that are arcane and rigidly observed and that require years of disciplined training for performers to master.